isomerpages/mti-cap/pages/For Consumers.md

     <input type="checkbox" id="accordion1">
     <label for="accordion1">What cases will the Committee Against Profiteering (CAP) investigate?</label>
     <div>
-      <p>The CAP will investigate all allegations of unjustified price increases of essential goods and services, using the Goods and Services Tax (GST) as a cover. </p>
+      <p>The CAP will investigate all allegations of unjustified price increases of essential goods and services that use the Goods and Services Tax (GST) as a cover. </p>
       <p>A number of factors could lead to price increases, such as an increase in operating costs including wages, utilities, rental, materials. </p>
 			<p>When a business raises its prices, it is not acceptable for businesses to use the GST increase as the reason for raising prices before the GST implementation, nor is it acceptable for a business to raise prices by more than the GST after the GST implementation, citing the GST as the reason.</p>
     </div>